priyakantpatel/windows-containers/README.md

 - Visual studio 2017
 - Ask domain admin for a "Group Managed Service Accounts" (Steps 1 to 7)
 - Create a product table and populate with data [product.sql](/demo-scripts/product.sql)
 - Create Share folder and give read-write permission to the created service account in step 1 to 2.
-(Hint use **domain\serviceaccountname$** format while adding service account)
+(Hint use **domain\serviceaccountname$** format while adding service account).
+Create hello.text under shared folder.
 - Modify [Web.config](./DemoWebWinContainerFullFramework/DemoWebWinContainerFullFramework/Web.config)
   - testfilepath
   - connectionString

+## About DemoWebApp application

+- Is a default template ASP.NET, .NET Framework 4.7.1 using MVC and WebApi.

+## About DemoWebWinContainerFullFramework application

+- ASP.NET, .NET Framework 4.7.1, MVC and WebApi application using Windows authentication
+- Database connection using windows authentication
+- Read Write to the protected shared folder
+- Using [Microsoft.Configuration.ConfigurationBuilders.Environment](https://www.nuget.org/packages/Microsoft.Configuration.ConfigurationBuilders.Environment/) to overide application settings (requires .NET Framework 4.7.1)

 ### Build and publish "DemoWebApp" and "DemoWebWinContainerFullFramework" applications